 Ask your boss.
-Be sure to ask your boss rather than simply telling him or her.
+Be sure to ask your boss rather than simply telling them.
 You can say something like, “I have accrued two vacation days, and I am wondering if I can use them the week of August 18.
 Does that work for you and the rest of the department?”
-By phrasing it as a question, you are showing that you respect your boss, and that you want to make sure your time off works for the team.
+By phrasing it as a question, you are showing that you respect your boss and that you want to make sure your time off works for the team.

 Be sure not to lie.
 If you are going away for a friend’s wedding or a vacation, say so.
 You don’t need to provide any extra information – just keep it brief and honest.